ARCLabUNO/arclabwebsite/content/post/2024-12-09-tennessee-strongr/index.md

 ---
 title: The Tennessee STRONG-R 2.0 is Launching this Week!
 date: 2024-12-09
-summary: "Congrats to Dr. Zach Hamilton for the STRONG-R 2.0 going live in Tennessee!"
+summary: "Congrats to Dr. Hamilton for the STRONG-R 2.0 going live in Tennessee!"
 ---

 Congrats to Dr. Zach Hamilton for the STRONG-R 2.0 going live this week in Tennessee!